 This song, dance, and percussion workshop is an immersive exploration of the vibrant rhythms, movements, and cultural heritage of Guantánamo, the Eastern most province of Cuba.
-We will study some familiar rhythms, such as Gagá and Vodú, as well as some new rhythms: Tajojona and Carabalí, which are some of the most influential rhythms in the development of the Carnaval-based Conga Oriental tradition.

 Session Dates